Time to Complete: 2-3 hours

 Thread the ends back thru the double jump rings so the flex wire exits inside the rings.

 Now pull tight.
-As your tighten the flex wire after each bead, allow the chain to "caterpillar" or scrunch up.
+As you tighten the flex wire after each bead, allow the chain to "caterpillar" or scrunch up.
 You will straighten the chain flat at the end of the project.

 STEP 17: Keep Adding Beads